trawick/simple-Linux-NAS/README.md

 Here are my priorities for upcoming changes:

 1. Off-site backup of the NAS
-2. Somehow handle the need to reboot after some Ubuntu updates
+1. Verify that security fixes are automatically installed; somehow handle the reboot requirement
-3. Scheduled ZFS snapshots, with schedule tied to a specific filesystem
+1. Time Machine backups: Axe AFP in favor of SMB, enable Bonjour
-4. Move to Ubuntu 16.04 LTS once that is released.
+1. Scheduled ZFS snapshots, with schedule tied to a specific filesystem

 Setting up a real machine for your NAS
 --------------------------------------

-Choose a machine and install Ubuntu 15.10 Server on it.
+Choose a machine and install Ubuntu 16.04 Server on it.
 Leave at least one physical disk untouched.
 (You won't mix the OS and the shared storage on the same disk.)